proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 ## Conclusion

 I'm pretty happy with Apple's solution to the problem of archiving Swift value types.
-The fact that it doesn't just work in every case is not at reason not to use it.
+The fact that it doesn't just work in every case is not a reason not to use it.
 Some assembly is required.
 This may change.
 For now, using a lightweight, private **intermediate type** as a way station between a pristine Swift type and its stringly-typed JSON counterpart helps keep the transition readable and safe.

 ## References